 Try this timetable or adjust to what makes sense for your prospects.

 So, what’s left for us?
 Boring emails and annoying phone calls?
-Not exactly.
-Use some imagination, and you’ll find a unique way to approach your prospects.
+Absolutely not.
+By using some imagination, you’ll find a unique way to approach your prospects.

-For inspiration, here is what we do.
-Instead of sending a simple follow-up template, we pepper in personalized videos depending on account prioritization.
-Everyone can do this even without any special tools or drawing skills.
-Believe us, time spent on such sales follow-ups will pay for itself several times over.
+Instead of sending a simple follow-up email template, pepper in personalized content or videos depending on the account.
+Time spent on personalized sales follow-ups will pay for itself several times over.

-Another CIENCE secret weapon is that we actively use social media.
-We should all accept the advantages of living in a digitalized world, and LinkedIn is the best way to do so.
-LinkedIn engagement is a double-edged sword, though, as being to “sales-y” is a turnoff, but being too opaque means a denied connection.
-Strike the right balance and, again, try to be helpful and personable.
+LinkedIn engagement is a double-edged sword, though, as being too “sales-y” is a turnoff, but being too opaque means a denied connection.
+Strike the right balance and try to be helpful and personable.

-It doesn’t necessarily have to be a message with another template.
+It doesn’t necessarily have to be a message with another follow-up email template.
 Even a good comment can grab a prospect’s attention if it’s done right.

 This approach is quite casual but very effective.

-Talking about creativity, one of my favorite sales follow-up emails is the so-called Bon Appétit strategy.
+Talking about creativity, one of the best sales follow-up emails is the so-called "bon appétit" strategy.
 Behind the délicieuse name is a simple concept—reaching out to the recipient during their lunchtime to wish them a good meal!

 This strategy works best on those prospects who weren’t initially on the main lead lists.
 This includes contacts from auto-replies, new people from direct referrals, etc.

-Basically, you send a follow-up to a prospect at 12 pm -1 pm their time zone when most people have lunchtime.
-The subject line should be something casual and simple, like this, for example: ‘What’s for lunch, Ben?’, or ‘Bon Appétit John!’, or ‘Are you around for lunch?’ etc.
+Basically, you send an email follow-up to a prospect between 12 p.m. and 1:00 p.m in their time zone (or when most people have lunchtime).
+The subject line should be something casual and simple, like in this follow-up email example: "What’s for lunch, Ben?" or "Bon Appétit, John!" or "Are you around for lunch?" etc.

-The email body should be written in the same casual style:
+The opening line and email body should be written in the same casual style:

 Hey!
 Can we schedule a consultation this week?
 I know I’m probably catching you during lunchtime so let me know when works best for you.
 Bon Appétit!

-If the prospect tells you to contact him in a week, month, year, you should simply do that.
-Your goal as a salesperson is to be there as long as needed and add value to the dialog rather than annoy.
-Those in sales who master the skills of mindful invisibility yet helpful in their follow-ups are typically rewarded in the long run.
+If the prospect tells you to contact him in a week, month, or year, you should simply do that.
+Your goal as a salesperson is to be there as long as needed and add value to the dialog rather than annoy the person.
+Those in sales who master the skills of mindful invisibility while helpful in their follow-ups are typically rewarded in the long run.

-The situation ‘Follow up me in X months’ happens to our SDRs quite often.
-But you know what?
-We didn’t once neglect a lead just because they didn’t buy from us straight away.
-Instead, we were patient and persistent.
+The situation "Follow up me in X months" happens to SDRs quite often.
+But don't neglect a lead just because they didn’t buy right away from a previous email.
+Instead, be patient and persistent.

-The last sales follow-up email you send to a prospect is just as important as the first one.
-There is always a slight chance that sometime in the future (maybe in nine years’ and 125 follow ups later!), this person will be looking for the services you provide.
+The last sales email follow-up you send to a prospect is just as important as the first one.
+There is always a slight chance that sometime in the future, this person will be looking for the services you provide.
 And the first thing they’ll do is skim through their contact and vendor list.

 So, don’t shut the door after leaving the room.
-Leave it open a crack and give your prospect a chance for a future conversation, just like this follow-up email does:
+Leave it open a crack and give your prospect a chance for a future conversation, just like this polite follow-up email does.